afdelacruz/Tim/docs/prd.md

 ```

 **Acceptance Criteria:**
-- [ ] Users can view all their connected accounts via `GET /api/accounts`, verified by integration tests.
+- [x] Users can view all their connected accounts via `GET /api/accounts`, verified by integration tests.
-- [ ] Users can toggle inflow/outflow settings for an account via `PUT /api/accounts/:id/categories`, verified by integration tests.
+- [x] Users can toggle inflow/outflow settings for an account via `PUT /api/accounts/:id/categories`, verified by integration tests.
     *   Example Unit Tests for `AccountService.updateAccountCategories`:
         *   `testUpdateAccountCategories_withValidData_updatesRepositoryAndReturnsSuccess`: (Mocking DB) Ensures that valid category changes are persisted to the database.
 Verifies user settings are saved.
         *   `testUpdateAccountCategories_forNonExistentAccount_throwsNotFoundError`: Checks that attempts to update non-existent accounts are handled with an appropriate error.
         *   `testUpdateAccountCategories_forAccountNotOwnedByUser_throwsForbiddenError`: Ensures users cannot modify accounts that do not belong to them.
 Maintains data security.
-- [ ] Accounts can be in both categories (user's choice).
+- [x] Accounts can be in both categories (user's choice).
-- [ ] Changes persist in database, verified by tests.
+- [x] Changes persist in database, verified by tests.

-### Step 3.2: Monthly Balance Calculation
+### Step 3.2: Monthly Balance Calculation ✅ **[IMPLEMENTED]**

 **Goal:** Calculate monthly inflows and outflows